getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 6. The use of `{# ... #}` is a Twig way of writing a comment without any output in the HTML as opposed to an HTML comment: `<!-- ... ->` that **does** output to HTML but is ignored by the browser.

 7. The `{% include 'partials/header.html.twig' %}` tag causes another Twig template to be included.
-This way we are able to break out the header into it's own template file.
+This way we are able to break out the header into its own template file.

 8. The use of `{% block content %}{% endblock %}` provides a placeholder that allows us to provide content from a template that extends this one.

-9. Similar to the content block, the `{% block bottom %}{% endblock %}` is intended as a place holder for templates to add custom JavaScript initialization or analytic codes.
+9. Similar to the content block, the `{% block bottom %}{% endblock %}` is intended as a placeholder for templates to add custom JavaScript initialization or analytic codes.

 ## Step 5 - Header Template